montagejs/montagejs.org/docs/blueprints.md

 # Blueprints

-Montage blueprints are a mechanism to add metadata about application objects.
+Mod blueprints are a mechanism to add metadata about application objects.
 Currently, blueprints are supported for components and controllers.
 They will serve a leading role in the data layer (not yet available).
 A blueprint adds information about the object, its properties, and its associations with other objects.

 Blueprints are grouped in binders.
-For components and controllers Montage creates a default blueprint that ensures uniqueness of the blueprints when deserialized.
+For components and controllers Mod creates a default blueprint that ensures uniqueness of the blueprints when deserialized.
 Blueprints are typically deserialized from a JSON file but can be created by code if necessary.

 ## Component or Controller Blueprints